El Zorro (wrestler): Return as El Zorro (2013–2017)

 In a twist, El Zorro returned to AAA on October 18, 2013, at Héroes Inmortales VII, during a first round match in the 2013 Copa Antonio Peña between La Parka and La Parka Negra, who was now portrayed by the former Último Gladiador.
 After walking around the ringside area, El Zorro slid his signature kendo stick inside the ring without making it clear who the weapon was meant for.
 La Parka ended up getting his hands on the weapon and used it to win the match.
 On December 8 at Guerra de Titanes, El Zorro turned rudo and joined the reformed La Sociedad.
-El Zorro later explained the turn, claiming that Konnan was the only person who cared for him and that him and the original La Sociedad were only trying to make him stronger, when the group turned on him in May 2011.
+El Zorro later explained the turn, claiming that Konnan was the only person who cared for him and that he and the original La Sociedad were only trying to make him stronger, when the group turned on him in May 2011.

 On January 22, 2016, at Guerra de Titanes, El Zorro, Dark Cuervo and Dark Scoria won the vacant AAA World Trios Championship.
 They lost the title to OGT (Averno, Chessman and Ricky Marvin) on November 4.
 In February 2017, El Zorro left AAA.